 Indian foods and clothing:

-Rice is the staple food of India and in almost all the hoses rice is consumed on a daily basis.
-It is also called Annya, Chawal or Bhaat and is mostly taken with vegetable pulses or Mutton, Chicken, fish and so on.
+Rice is the staple food of India and in almost all the hoses rice is consumed daily.
+It is also called Annya, Chawal, or Bhaat and is mostly taken with vegetable pulses or Mutton, Chicken, fish, and so on.
 Indian cuisine has also been influenced by the people who came to India in the past.
 Afghanistan, Kabul, Pakistan, British, and the flavor of many other countries can also be found in the foods prepared in India.
 Every type of food famous across the earth is available here.

-Indian can easily be differentiated by their dress code, women mostly wear Sari and Men prefer Dhoti or Lungi.
-The official dress is different as men are expected to wear formal shirt and pant whereas women, Salwar and Kameez.
+Indians can easily be differentiated by their dress code, women mostly wear Sari and Men prefer Dhoti or Lungi.
+The official dress is different as men are expected to wear formal shirts and pants whereas women, Salwar and Kameez.
 You will also find the western dress and European trousers.

-India is titled as the republic of India and has the world’s second largest population.
-The large population is divided into different caste and culture which varies in every state of India.
+India is titled as the republic of India and has the world’s second-largest population.
+The large population is divided into different castes and cultures which vary in every state of India.

-Indian society: In India, more than 70% of the population resides in the rural area and the remaining 30% lives in urban areas.
+Indian society: In India, more than 70% of the population resides in rural areas and the remaining 30% lives in urban areas.

-In rural India, agriculture is the major mode of earning, the typical mud houses, unpaved road, traditional and old designed house with cattle grazing around and bird songs will give you a genuine experience of the village lifestyle.
+In rural India, agriculture is the major mode of earning, the typical mud houses, unpaved roads, traditional and old-designed houses with cattle grazing around, and bird songs will give you a genuine experience of the village lifestyle.

 Master cards and visa cards are the credit cards accepted widely in India.
-You will find ATM in most of the streets in India.
+You will find ATMs on most of the streets in India.

-Best hospitals are found in many states of India.
-The geographical variation of heat and cold in different part of the country may cause health problem so it is good to be prepared for any climatic condition.
-Recommended to carry a mineral water bottle to avoid any form of the water borne disease.
+The best hospitals are found in many states of India.
+The geographical variation of heat and cold in different parts of the country may cause health problems so it is good to be prepared for any climatic condition.
+Recommended to carry a mineral water bottle to avoid any form of waterborne disease.

 The transportation facility in India is quite comfortable and inexpensive.
-Trains and domestic flights are best option to avoid long distance buses.
+Trains and domestic flights are the best options to avoid long-distance buses.

-Air flights are available to almost all the destination in India.
+Air flights are available to almost all destinations in India.

-Trains are the inexpensive mode of travel in India and tickets for sleeper class can also be booked.
+Trains are the inexpensive mode of travel in India and tickets for sleeper classes can also be booked.

-Bus, you will find buses for all the destination but long distance bus is found only 1 or 2 in a daily basis.
+Bus, you will find buses for all the destinations but the long-distance bus is found only 1 or 2 daily.

 230V/50Hz.
 Plugs have two round pins.